heushreck/AmazonCloneAndroid/README.md

 # AmazonCloneAndroid

-A clone of the Amazon Android App.
+A clone of the Amazon Android App.\n
 Done with Android X